vrann/m2graphql/README.md

 2. [DevDocs Service Contracts](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/service-contracts/design-patterns.html)
 3. [Fooman on Extension Attributes](https://store.fooman.co.nz/blog/an-introduction-to-extension-attributes.html)

-M2GraphQL extension works on top of the Magento Webapi framework and re-uses the same insfrastructure, that's why most of the concepts will work in the same way.
+M2GraphQL extension works on top of the Magento Webapi framework and re-uses the same infrastructure, that's why most of the concepts will work in the same way.

 ### Mapping of Service Contracts to GraphQL Schema

-At the same time, GraphQL schema design conventions has certain assumptions which does not directly correspond to the Service contracts.
-One example -- fields of the Query root object are expected to be Objects, and they can accept filters as a parameters of the query to the data retrieval layer.
+At the same time, GraphQL schema design conventions have certain assumptions which do not directly correspond to the Service contracts.
+One example -- fields of the Query root object are expected to be Objects, and they can accept filters as parameters of the query to the data retrieval layer.
 While root objects of the Service contracts are operations, which can accept the input Object of operation.
 In order to make the transition of the Service Contracts to GraphQL paradigm, following rules were used:

 1. All GET requests are exposed as fields of the Query object
 2. For particular GET request, the type of the corresponding field is constructed using the name of the result object (declared in @return annotation) of the related service interface method.